SchokiCoder/book_modern_c/src/12_include.md

 headers include each other, then the compiler would end up in an inclusion loop.

-To bypass all of the madness you practically must obey a certain way to write header files.
+To bypass all of the madness, you practically must obey a certain way to write header files.
 The following technique is called header guards.